Global well-posedness of an initial-boundary value problem for viscous non-resistive MHD systems: Abstract

 \section{Abstract}

-This paper concerns the viscous and non-resistive MHD systems which govern the motion of electrically conducting fluids.
-The global well-posedness of the Cauchy problem for the homogeneous incompressible system is established only recently.
-In this paper we consider an initial-boundary value problem for both compressible and (nonhomogeneous and homogeneous) incompressible fluids in an infinite layer.
+This paper concerns the viscous and non-resistive MHD systems which govern the motion of electrically conducting fluids interacting with magnetic fields.
+We consider an initial-boundary value problem for both compressible and (nonhomogeneous and homogeneous) incompressible fluids in an infinite flat layer.
 We prove the global well-posedness of the systems around a uniform magnetic field which is vertical to the layer.
 Moreover, the solution converges to the steady state at an almost exponential rate as time goes to infinity.
 Our proof relies on a two-tier energy method for the reformulated systems in Lagrangian coordinates.